4N00/anoo/README.md

 The application uses a hybrid rendering approach for optimal performance and
 security:

-- **Static Site Generation (SSG)**
+- **Incremental Static Regeneration (ISR)**

-  - Public-facing pages (home, about, contact) are statically generated at build time
+  - Public-facing pages (home, about, contact) use ISR
   - Static data is revalidated every hour
-  - Enhanced with client-side interactivity where needed
+  - Enhanced with client-side interactivity
   - Optimized for performance and SEO

 - **Server-Side Rendering (SSR)**